Verdenroz/finance-query/v1/README.md

 > with since it enables the websockets, but will require the paid Starter Plan as this API requires extensive memory.
 If
 > you are tight on cash, consider Lambda.

-> **WebSocket Support**: Remember the websockets above are not available through Lambda.
-If you deploy to Render
+> **WebSocket Support**: WebSockets are not available through Lambda.
+The hosted API at `wss://finance-query.com/...` supports WebSocket connections.
-> instead, you will be able to connect to the websockets through a request that looks like `wss://finance-query.onrender.com/...`

 ## Configuration